atTheShikhar/eventz/README.md

 **Eventz** is an event creation and booking webapp that aims at solving event organization and ticketing problem related with an offline system.
 To understand the internals of this system , [read this](./assets/DOCUMENTATION.md).

 ## Installation

+> Make sure you have [NodeJS installed](https://nodejs.org/en/download/), in order to run this application.

 1. Clone this repository:
 ```bash
 git clone https://github.com/atTheShikhar/eventz.git